--- Near Raqqah, a strike destroyed two ISIL tanks, an ammunitions cache and a tactical vehicle.
+-- Near Shadaddi, a strike destroyed a decoy tactical vehicle.

--- Near Washiyah, a strike engaged an ISIL tactical unit and destroyed a vehicle.
+-- Near Ayn Isa, a strike engaged an ISIL tactical unit.

 Strikes in Iraq

-Bomber, fighter, ground-attack and remotely piloted aircraft conducted 14 strikes in Iraq, coordinated with and in support of Iraq’s government:
+Attack, bomber and fighter aircraft conducted eight strikes in Iraq, coordinated with and in support of Iraq’s government:

--- Near Bashir, a strike suppressed an ISIL tactical unit.
+-- Near Bashir, a strike engaged an ISIL tactical unit and a tunnel.

--- Near Haditha, a strike engaged an ISIL tactical unit and destroyed another fighting position.
+-- Near Beiji, a strike engaged an ISIL tactical unit and destroyed an ISIL-held building and a generator.

--- Near Sultan Abdallah, a strike engaged an ISIL tactical unit and destroyed a vehicle.
+-- Near Haditha, a strike engaged an ISIL tactical unit and destroyed an ISIL-held building.